When Should You Calculate a Client?

 Best Practices for Calculating Client Charges

 The right calculation timing depends on the customer type and the work type.
-A business with regular maintenance accounts and occasional repair jobs needs two clear habits: recurring statements for routine service and documented pricing for special work.
-The difference is not about complexity.
-It is about matching the billing method to the shape of the service.
+A business with regular maintenance accounts and occasional repair jobs needs two habits: recurring statements for routine service and documented pricing for special work.
+The difference is not complexity.
+It is matching the billing method to the shape of the service.

 For maintenance customers, a monthly statement cycle works because the work accumulates over time.
 The customer receives one running balance that reflects all visits, chemicals, and notes from the month.
 That keeps the account simple and gives the customer a predictable payment pattern.